hollodk/beastprint-sdk/README.md

 - The same `@page` and CSS rules are applied to control printed layout.
 - The popup auto-prints and then (optionally) auto-closes.

+Popup sizing options:

+- `popupWidthPx` / `popupHeightPx` – control the pixel size of the popup window when `popup: true`.

 > Note: browsers and printer drivers ultimately decide how strictly to honor `@page size` and margins.
 This library sets the correct CSS, but physical results can vary by device.

+### Legacy options reference

+- `html?: string` – raw HTML string to print.
+- `url?: string` – URL to open and print.
+- `pageWidthMm?: number` – physical page width hint in millimeters.
+- `pageHeightMm?: number` – physical page height hint in millimeters.
+- `marginMm?: number` – printer margin hint in millimeters.
+- `hideAppChrome?: boolean` – hide common app header/footer/nav elements in the printed document.
+- `popup?: boolean` – if `true`, use a separate popup window instead of an iframe (for both `url` and `html`).
+- `popupWidthPx?: number` – popup window width in pixels (when `popup: true`).
+- `popupHeightPx?: number` – popup window height in pixels (when `popup: true`).
+- `urlInIframe?: boolean` – explicitly request URL-in-iframe printing (by default, URLs are printed via iframe when `popup` is not set).

 ---